petschau/WinFellow/README.md

 ## Description

 WinFellow is a high performance Amiga Emulator primarily targeted for Windows.
-Its distinguished API and core dohowever allow a fairly easy port to other operating systems.
+Its distinguished API and core do however allow a fairly easy port to other operating systems.

 WinFellow is distributed under the terms of the [GNU General Public License version 2.0 (GPLv2)](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)